 First off, competition is good, plain and simple.
 While Tesla may currently lead the game when it comes to electric vehicles, there is a lot that VW can bring to the table to compete.
 Large scale vehicle manufacturing and quality control are hard things to master as Tesla is now finding out.
 VW does have the experience to bring electric cars to the masses.

-The ID.4 1st (RWD) with its 1,000 kg towing capacity for a predicted £42,000 price tag will be a cheaper option to the upcoming Tesla Model Y Long Range Dual Motor and its 1,500 kg towing capacity at a predicted £54,000.
+The ID.4 1st/Pro Performance (RWD) with its 1,000 kg towing capacity for its £42,000 price tag will be a cheaper option than the Tesla Model Y Long Range Dual Motor with its 1,600 kg towing capacity at £54,000.
 If you only ever want to tow small cargo/camping trailers etc, sure the ID.4 could be a valid option, though most caravan’s will be out of reach.